viresh-ratnakar/exolve/README.md

   {not diagramless, diagramless}
 ```

-Here is the complete list of
+Here is the complete list of the 15 possible decorators:
-Each grid row is described on on
-TODO
-Special characters:
 ```
 | draw bar after
 _ draw bar under